WiseLabCMU/pitot/README.md

-# Pitot: Bytecode Runtime Prediction by Matrix Factorization
+# Pitot Bringing Runtime Prediction up to speed for WebAssembly

-Code and data for Pitot: Bytecode Runtime Prediction by Matrix Factorization.
+Code and data for Pitot: Bringing Runtime Prediction up to speed for WebAssembly.

 ***